asiakay/efab/pages/posts/leadership-style-success.md

 ---
 date: 2023-01-07
-title: what kind of leader
+title: Leadership in the Modern World
 ---

 Leadership and success can take on many forms in human society, and what works for one person or group may not work for another.
 It is important to recognize that there is no one-size-fits-all approach to leadership and success, and that different people and organizations have different needs and goals.